jundalisay/spblist/content/en/research/descartes/meteors/discourse-09.md

 ---
 heading: Discourse 9
-title: The Color of Clouds and the circles sometimes seen around the stars
+title: The Color of Clouds and the Circles Around the Stars
 weight: 40
-description: Descartes gives 4 Precepts on Math and Logic
+description: After what I have said about the nature of colors, I do not think I have much to add about those that are seen in the clouds
-image: "/covers/method.png"
+image: "/covers/meteors.png"
 writer:
   name: Rene Descartes
   url: https://en.wikipedia.org/wiki/Ren%C3%A9_Descartes